erooma/Linux-Server-Application/README.md

-## Catalog application submission/Udacity
-AdoptUsDogs - -- implementation of a catalog system
+## Linux-Server-Application submission
+Linux Server Configuration and Deployment of AdoptUsDogs

-23/01/2016 Andrew Moore
+15/03/2016 Andrew Moore

-These files create an application that stores information about animal shelters and their canine occupants.
-Standard users must sign in to the application using their Google account (as a means of offering strict security precautions) and may view, add or adopt puppies as necessary.
-Administrators have the ability to edit both the occupants of the shelters and the information pertaining to the shelters themselves, while higher privileges allow for (theoretical) user-management capabilities.

-An API endpoint system is in place to obtain information about both puppies and shelters through either JSON or XML formats.

-### Rudimentary operations
+These files highlight the sequences necessary for basic configuration, secure access, firewall implementation and final deployment of a previously developed catalog application, AdoptUsDogs, on a provided linux server environment.

+Prior instructions for use of the application itself can be found here: [AdoptUsDogs](https://github.com/erooma/Catalog-Application).

+Please note that this current rendering does NOT include all files sources.
+In particular, files and packages from the virtual environment on the linux server are not included in this repository.

+Sources and information used for each step in this README file are included after each section.

+### Initial Linux Configuration

 Without signing in, users will be able to see all of the puppies that are available for adoption, but only by signing in (through Google) are they